Issue

 Usage

 The content of this article aims to explore how to navigate your Heroku invoices.
-However, for deeper context on metering and billing, we recommend viewing our Dev Center article on Usage and Billing:
+However, for deeper context on metering and billing, we recommend viewing our Dev Center article on Usage and Billing.

 Pagination